Mediation

 Effective Divorce & Child Custody Mediation in Houston

-Mediation can be used for any divorce situation except for domestic violence, or if one partner has more power than the other.
-In Texas, the court calls for mandatory mediation for divorce that involves child-related issues such as custody and visitation, provided the spouses are represented by an attorney.
+Mediation can be used for any divorce matter except for domestic violence, or if one partner has more power than the other.
+In Texas, the court mandates mediation for divorce that involves child-related matters such as custody and visitation, provided the spouses are represented by an attorney.
 There must be no abuse charges for mandatory mediation in Texas.

 Need help with divorce mediation?
 Contact us today at (713) 234-6260 to schedule a consultation and explore your options.

-What Are the Pros and Cons of Divorce Mediation?
+What Are the Pros & Cons of Divorce Mediation?

 Mediation can offer the following benefits: